realiti4/pip-upgrade/README.md

 These packages will be upgraded: ['hypothesis', 'Pillow', 'pytest', 'setuptools'] Continue? (y/n): -e pytest hypothesis
 ```

+You can also exclude packages beforehand.
+Use `-e` or `--exclude`.
+The tool won't upgrade dependency breaking packages already, this is extra for packages that you want to keep it at a version.

+    $ pip-upgrade -e numpy pandas
 ### Options
 - `pip-upgrade -e` Exclude packages you don't want to upgrade.
 Can take multiple or single value.
 - `pip-upgrade --local`	By default locally installed editable packages (installed with `pip install . -e`) won't be upgraded.
 Use this option to upgrade everything.